SAP-samples/teched2022-DA181/exercises/Exercise_6_Modify_and_Apply/README.md

 We will have a look at the impact of this modification on the replication next.

 ## Summary
-You have now modified the calculation view model from the on-premise side and the changes be applied to the SAP HANA Cloud side
+You have now modified the calculation view model in the on-premise instance and the changes are applied to the SAP HANA Cloud instance